jadonk/cloud9-examples/PocketBeagle/Grove/Kit.md

 ### Description:

 In this lesson, students will learn how to use the capacitive touch sensor to play the song.
-And the RGB LED will have different color based on different music note.
+And the RGB LED will have different colors based on a different musical notes.

 ### Hardware Requirement: